Skip navigation

 Course summary

-Our Computer Science courses will be taught at Lancaster or our brand-new Barrow campus, a purpose-built facility that has been designed with modern equipment and facilities.
+Our Computer Science course is taught at Lancaster or our brand-new Barrow campus, a purpose-built facility equipped with the latest resources and technology.

 Course overview